MLHale/GenCyber-web-content/day3/day3-url-analysis.md

 ## Geolocation

-GPS functions on phones allow photos, videos, messages and social media posts to be **Geotagged**.
-Your location information gets embedded in the metadata of the media that you capture using GPS enabled devices.
-When geotagged media is shared publicly, location information is inadvertently shared along with it.
+GPS-enabled smartphones allow photos, videos, messages and social media posts to be **Geotagged**.
+Location information is embedded in the metadata for media alongside file name, date, camera information, etc. When geotagged media is shared publicly, location information is inadvertently shared along with it.
 Such information aggregated over time starts to reveal private information such as: work and home locations, daily routines, frequented places, vacation destinations, shopping places, and much more.

-Desktop based are freely available for Geolocation OSINT.
+Tools are freely available for conducting Geolocation OSINT.
 For example, this tool is aptly named geoCreepy!
 Downloads: http://www.geocreepy.com/
 Source code: https://github.com/ilektrojohn/creepy